Aging in place with dementia — how long it's possible and what it takes

 Middle stage is where things change dramatically.
 Your parent starts forgetting people.
 They might get confused about time, thinking it's the year they lived in a house they moved from twenty years ago.
 They start forgetting how to do things they've always known how to do.
 They might leave the stove on.
 They might wander if they can.
 They might become paranoid, accusing family members of stealing from them.
 They might be up all night and sleep all day.
 They might have hallucinations or delusions.
 This stage can last many years, and it requires someone awake and alert, basically all the time.

 Wandering is one of the major issues in middle stage dementia.
+According to the Alzheimer's Association, 6 in 10 people with dementia will wander at least once, and many do so repeatedly.
 Your parent leaves the house not knowing where they are.
 They can get lost in their own neighborhood.
 They might walk for hours in unsuitable clothes in dangerous weather.
 If they live alone or with insufficient supervision, wandering becomes a critical safety issue.
 Some families install locks, but that creates other problems.
 If there's a fire, can your parent get out?
 If they become aggressive, they're now locked in a house with you.

 Sundowning is another middle-stage phenomenon where your parent becomes more confused in the evening.
 They might become agitated, paranoid, or aggressive.
 They might be unable to sleep.
 They might be terrified of the darkness.
 They might want to leave the house.
 This happens every evening, reliably, and it's exhausting.

 Late stage dementia is when your parent is essentially in bed or a chair, dependent on you for everything, possibly unable to speak or communicate.
 This is where a lot of families say they have to transition to a facility because they cannot provide the level of care needed.
-But some families do keep people at home in late stage, with essentially around-the-clock professional care.
-This is expensive and requires accepting that your parent is in a vegetative state and your role is comfort care, not recovery.
+Some families do keep people at home in late stage, with essentially around-the-clock professional care.
+Genworth's 2023 Cost of Care Survey puts the national median cost for a home health aide at about $33 per hour, which means 24-hour home care can run $15,000 or more per month.
+This is expensive and requires accepting that your role is comfort care, not recovery.

 What Home Modifications Can't Prevent